 A single tube of prescription Premarin Vaginal Cream can last up to 6 months depending on the dose prescribed.

 Estrogens should be used at the lowest effective dose, for the shortest duration consistent with treatment goals and risks for the individual woman.
 You and your doctor should talk regularly to decide how long you need treatment.

-Sticking with your treatment plan is key to feeling relief.
 In a clinical study, patients taking Premarin Vaginal Cream felt significant relief of moderate to severe painful intercourse due to menopause at 12 weeks.
 Individual results may vary.